A Lepton-specific Universal Seesaw Model with Left-Right Symmetry: Phenomenological Implications

 \subsection{Experimental Constraints}

 The scalar sector of the model discussed in this paper may be considered as a left-right extension of the lepton specific two Higgs doublet model (2HDM).
 As such there are a number of flavor constraints which restrict the parameter space of the 2HDM.
-Most stringent of those constraints come from the $b\rightarrow s \gamma$ process and constraints the charged Higgs mass such that $m_{H^\pm}>460$ GeV \cite{Hussain} in Type III 2HDM.
+Most stringent of these constraints come from the $b\rightarrow s \gamma$ process and constrains the charged Higgs mass to $m_{H^\pm}>460$ GeV \cite{Hussain} in Type III 2HDM.
 The main process responsible for $b\rightarrow s \gamma$ in 2HDM is given in fig~\ref{fig:bsg}.
 In our case though this process is present, the lighter charged Higgs boson of mass around 200 GeV actually corresponds to the right-handed charged Higgs boson as can be seen from eq.~\ref{eq:chhig1}.
-As has been discussed before, the right-handed down type Yukawa coupling matrix is diagonal in this model and hence the CKM mixings are really small.
+As the right-handed down type Yukawa coupling matrix is diagonal in this model, the CKM mixings are really small.
 This results in a much weaker bound on the lightest charged Higgs boson mass in this case.
-There are no significant bounds from the flavor observable on the pseudoscalar masses in the lepton-specific 2HDM and hence there are no bounds in this model as well.
+There are no significant bounds from the flavor observable on the pseudoscalar mass in the lepton-specific 2HDM and hence there are no bounds in this model as well.

-There is also bound on the 2HDM pseudoscalar Higgs boson mass from the single production and associated production of the pseudoscalar decaying into two $\tau$ final state \cite{atlas}.
+There is a bound on the 2HDM pseudoscalar Higgs boson mass from the single production and associated production of the pseudoscalar decaying into two $\tau$ final state \cite{atlas}.
 This gives a lower limit on the pseudoscalar mass as a function of the $\sigma \times BR(A\rightarrow\tau \tau)$ for both the single and the associated production mode.
 For both these production channels the important couplings would be $A_1 q \ov{q}$ where $q$ is a quark.
 To get significant production, the third generation quarks are the most important but here again the couplings of the pseudoscalar with the third generation quarks will be much weaker than in the case of 2HDM.
 This is because the coupling here would be

 where $Z_{Ai}^L$ is the amount of $H^0_{LQ}$ contained in the eigenstate of $A$ and $Z_{uR(dR)}^{qQ}$ is the mixing of the right-handed heavy and the light up-type (down-type) quarks.
 Similar formula can be written for the right-handed pseudoscalar coupling with two quarks with $L\leftrightarrow R$ in Eq.~\ref{eq:Acoup}.
 The light pseudoscalar in this model is coming from the right-handed doublets and its couplings with the third-generation quarks come out to be much weaker than the 2HDM case.
 So for our model this limit will not be applicable because the production cross-section of the pseudoscalar will be much smaller than in 2HDM.